sroibon/postMessage/README.md

 # postMessage
-postMessage() small example with React app on the parent window
+postMessage() small example of crossorigin communication with React

 # To run applications
 Please run `npm i` on each project to install dependencies.